Yassin-Zaher/ZETSU/README.md

 # ZUTSU
-A web application buit with angular
+a self-hosting video application where users can upload and share their gaming highlights with their friends.
 ## more: working on it...